 Here’s everything you need to know, including:

-- How breastfeeding can affect your period
+- Can breastfeeding affect your period?

 When Can You Expect to Get Your Period After Pregnancy?